 As mentioned already, income not exceeding 15% can be accumulated or set aside for its application in India.
-Further, even the 85% of income which is not applied for specified purpose can also be accumulated or set aside for its application in India.
-Such accumulation must be through following modes of investment:
+Further, one can even accumulate or set aside 85% of the income, not applied for the specified purpose for its application in India.
+Such accumulations must be through the following modes of investment:

 - Investment in government saving certificate/UTI

 - Deposit in post office savings bank/scheduled bank/co-operative bank

 - Investment in any security for money created and issued by the Central or State Government